localjo/quotable-wp/readme.txt

 = Can you add the option to share quotes on more social networks? =

 I may add integration with certain websites or services as time goes on, but my main goal is to make sharing content simple and quick.
-Too many options could work counter to that goal.
+Too many options could work against that goal.

-= How do I add an author who gets credit the the shared content? =
+= How do I make shared quotes mention the author's Twitter account? =

 You can use Yoast's WordPress SEO plugin to set a site-wide Twitter account and a Twitter account for each author.
 When a tweet is created with the plugin, those values will be used to give credit where credit is due.